The festival began in 1263

-In this curious ceremony, the members of the Amics del Corpus Association walk through the Caballeros and Avellanas streets and people throw buckets of water over them and a light hearted water fight ensues.
+In this curious ceremony, the members of the Amics del Corpus Association walk through the Caballeros and Avellanas streets, people throw buckets of water over them and a light hearted water fight ensues.